 Call for Applications

-With this partitioning in two groups we intend to enlarge the number of participants, while still allowing for active engagement by all participants and one-on-one dialogue during the sessions.
-Furthermore, the participation of specific applicants from Portugal will also allow to favour the regional development of research managers and administrators from this inclusiveness country.
+With this partitioning in two groups we intend to enlarge the number of participants, but still allowing for active engagement by all participants and one-on-one dialogue during the sessions.
+Furthermore, the participation of specific applicants from Slovenia and/or neighbouring countries will also allow to favour the regional development of research managers and administrators from these inclusiveness countries.

-A - Research administrators involved in the pre-award tasks, particularly EU proposals grant writing / grant revision and preparation for submission.
-Early stage administrators and applicants from institutions in so-called COST inclusiveness countries are especially encouraged to apply.
+A - Research administrators that want to grow into a leadership role/position; Early stage administrators and applicants from institutions in so-called COST inclusiveness countries are especially encouraged to apply.

-A lump sum of 650 Euros towards travel and accommodation expenses (target group A).
-Candidates from Portugal (outside the Lisbon area) can also apply for Group A, but the lump sum will be of 350 Euros.
+A lump sum of 700 Euros towards travel and accommodation expenses (target group A).
+Candidates from Slovenia (outside the Ljubljana area) can also apply for Group A, but the lump sum will be 350 Euros.

 No additional financial support is available from COST.

-The completed application form must be submitted online via https://goo.gl/forms/D6pM89UC77JffTbc2 by Monday, October 15, 2018.
+The completed application form must be submitted online via goo.gl/forms/0MrAeO60mGgvVahd2 by Tuesday, December 25, 2018.
 No deadline extensions will be granted and late comers, unfortunately, cannot be accepted.